Weatherfield Academy embraces ‘British Values’

 Playground Pals encourages pupils to listen, play and care for each other during free time.
 This is successfully employed across the Junior and Senior play areas.
 Eco Monitors oversee work in the community and help the ‘Town Ranger’ in his duties and older pupils take responsibilities to assist those less able through volunteering and extra-curricular clubs.

-Manners at Mealtimes are monitored and good examples encouraged through ‘Role Models’
+Manners at Mealtimes are monitored and good examples are encouraged through ‘Role Models’

 A Head teachers’ lunch is held every half term with pupils selected to attend due to their improvement in manners or consistency.